Due diligence reporting tool

 • A compliance team that approves reward schemes, ensuring that customer outcomes have been fully considered.

-• An audit team that reviews adherence to this procedure.
+• An audit team that reviews adherence to procedures.

 What is your best execution policy?

-Our Order Execution Policy sets out the steps we take to fulfil our duty to clients to obtain best execution when executing trade orders business.
-Full details are available here: https://nucleusnutshell.bethebrand.com/mb/x66MZ
+Our order execution policy sets out the steps we take to fulfil our duty to clients to obtain best execution for trade orders.
+For full details download our order execution policy now.

 Beyond the ESG investments that we offer, Nucleus is also working to boost its ESG and sustainability credentials more widely from a company perspective.
-For more about our ESG stance at Nucleus, please check our website: https://nucleusfinancial.com/responsible-business
+For more about our ESG stance at Nucleus, please visit nucleusfinancial.com/responsible-business.

 What are your modern slavery commitments?

-Nucleus has a zero-tolerance policy towards modern slavery and has implemented appropriate controls to mitigate the risks of slavery and human trafficking occurring in our business or in our supply chain.
-Our Modern Slavery Statement is set out here: https://nucleusfinancial.com/responsible-business
+Nucleus has a zero-tolerance policy towards modern slavery and has implemented appropriate controls to mitigate the risks of slavery and human trafficking occurring in our business or supply chain.
+Our Modern Slavery Statement is set out on nucleusfinancial.com/responsible-business.

 In terms of Consumer Duty requirements, do you apply any limits to what I can charge clients?

-As part of our Consumer Duty management, we monitor adviser charges to look for any outliers which may prejudice consumer outcomes.
+As part of our ongoing approach to Consumer Duty, we monitor adviser charges to look for any outliers which exceed our internal decency limits.

-Will you publish a Value For Money Assessment for Nucleus Wrap?
+Will you publish a value for money or fair value assessment for Nucleus Wrap?

 Do you clearly disclose the total platform charge in a durable format including all platform, wrapper and event driven charges that may take place?

-Yes, we fully disclose our explicit charges and relevant wrapper charges pre-sale on the terms and conditions, key features and pre-sale illustration.
-Post-sale the charges can be found on quarterly statements, the annual statement of costs and charges and online at any time.
+Yes, we fully disclose our charges and relevant wrapper charges pre-sale on the terms and conditions, key features and pre-sale illustration.
+The terms and conditions and key features can be found on the platform library.
+Post-sale, the charges can be found on quarterly statements, the annual statement of costs and charges and online at any time via your client’s account.

-Can you show your present investment products without bias, including how they are displayed and selected on your platform or sit within your overall promotional approach including website and literature?
+Where are your investment products displayed and selected on your platform and how do they sit within your overall promotional approach?

 The selection of investment products on the platform is entirely free choice and sorted alphabetically, numerically, by asset class or rating.
 We don’t promote any assets, allow fund managers to advertise on our platform, or have any form of commercial involvement with fund managers.
 We’re entirely agnostic in terms of the assets advisers and their clients use.